Memorization in Attention-only Transformers: MEMORIZATION CAPACITY OF ATTENTION-ONLY TRANSFORMERS

-$\mathcal{T}$ has $d(S+2N+4d_hH)$ parameters. \end{theorem} \textbf{Remarks 1.} \begin{itemize} \item In the parameter count, $dS$ and $dN$ are necessary for the word embedding, positional embedding and unembedding.
-The $dd_hH \geq dT_{\varepsilon}-d^2$ scaling comes from the attention heads and is the comparison point with previous work as we will detail in section 6. \item In practice, sequence-token pairs don't have the same probability.
+\textbf{Remarks 1.} \begin{itemize} \item In the parameter count, $dS$ and $dN$ are necessary for the word embedding, positional embedding and unembedding.
+The $dd_hH \geq dT_{\varepsilon}-d^2$ scaling comes from the attention heads and is the comparison point with previous work as we will detail in section \ref{section:related_work}. \item In practice, sequence-token pairs don't have the same probability.
 Thus, our AoT remembers all most likely sequences up to $\varepsilon$, which explains that we are close to the lower bound for small epsilon.
-The term $||WE||_2$ corresponds to the worst possible prediction, and is standard in the literature on MLP expressivity\footnote{See Theorem 2 in \cite{Bubeck2020NetworkSA}.}.
+The term $||WE||_2$ corresponds to the worst possible prediction, and is standard in the literature on MLP expressivity\footnote{See Theorem 2 by \citet{Bubeck2020NetworkSA}.}.
 The term in $\gamma$ is simply a term that can be taken infinitely close to 0, and accounts for approximating the skip connection with a special attention head. \item The constant $C \geq 1$ depends on the matrix $W_VA$ and is finite thanks to its high rank.
 In order to bound $C$ effectively, one has to understand more precisely the singular value decomposition of $W_VA$.
 See equation (14) of the appendix. \item One can take $\varepsilon=0$ to achieve the lower bound set in Proposition 1 with $Hd_h+d = T_{0}$ attention heads, and uses $d(S+2N+4(T_0-d))$ parameters.
-In that case, one could say that the Transformer remembers exactly the distributions, even if the divergence is not 0, since it is the smallest loss attainable by the Transformer architecture. \end{itemize} We can also use our Theorem 1 under Assumption 1: we use it on the probability $\pi_{\delta} = \frac{\pi + \delta}{1+N\delta}$ with $\delta >0$ small enough to satisfy Assumption 2, such that the Transformer has perfect accuracy for $\pi$.
-In this association task, the AoT thus remembers $T_0$ associations. \begin{coro} Under Assumption 1, there exist an AoT $\mathcal{T}$ with embedding dimension 2, $H$ attention heads and $d_h$ inner head dimension, which can memorize at least $T_0 = Hd_h+2$ associations, using $2(S+2N+4(T_0-2))$ parameters. \end{coro}
+In that case, one could say that the Transformer remembers exactly the distributions, even if the divergence is not 0, since it is the smallest loss attainable by the Transformer architecture. \end{itemize} We can also use our Theorem \ref{thm:main} under Assumption \ref{assump:1}: we use it on the probability $\pi_{\delta} = \frac{\pi + \delta}{1+N\delta}$ with $\delta >0$ small enough to satisfy Assumption \ref{assump:2}, such that the Transformer has perfect accuracy for $\pi$.
+In this association task, the AoT thus remembers $T_0$ associations.

+\begin{coro} Under Assumption 1, there exist an AoT $\mathcal{T}$ with embedding dimension 2, $H$ attention heads and $d_h$ inner head dimension, which can memorize at least $T_0 = Hd_h+2$ associations, using $2(S+2N+4(T_0-2))$ parameters. \end{coro}